During my son’s years as an elementary school student and most of the middle school, I liked his friends a lot.

 1. Don’t talk to them like they aren’t smart enough to choose good friends.

-Dr. Rose Hanna, Psy.D, is a licensed marriage and family counselor, says the best way to go about this is spend time with them by doing something they enjoy, and having a conversation about it.
-“Ask them questions about what they like about them and if they feel like they can have different opinions than their friends.”
+Dr. Rose Hanna, Psy.D, who is in the Psychology Department at California State University Long Beach, and is a licensed marriage and family counselor, says the best way to go about this is to spend time with them by doing something they enjoy and having a conversation about it.
+“Ask them what they like about them and if they feel they can have different opinions than their friends.”

 The goal is to make your child feel comfortable to get them talking to you and remind them you are glad they are happy.
 Hanna also notes the importance of remembering this child that your kid is so fond of is someone else’s child, too.
 This helps us remember to demonstrate compassion.